jtebert/qmk_firmware/keyboards/preonic/keymaps/jtebert/readme.md

 ## TODO

 - Fix follower/non-master hand not showing correct persistent layer
-- Change colors/brightness/saturation for the different layers
-- Add unicode support
-- Add reset key for each half5
+- Add reset key for each half (currently only on lefts)
+- There's a useless "RGB_TOG" key (left hand).